CSE237SP2022/project-nutritionscraper/README.md

 - Tasks for next time: Write 1.
 JUnit tests for different functionalities, catching server errors and exceptions.
 2. clean up NutritionDataScraper class code, following clean code principles.

 Iteration 2:
-- Accomplished tasks (iteration 2): 1.
+- Accomplished tasks: 1.
 Wrote JUnit tests for PersonalNutritionInfo.
 2. Reformatted and applied clean code practices to PersonalNutritionInfo.
 3. Cleaned up NutritionDataScraper class code 4.
 Upkept and majaged project tracking board.
 - Tasks for next time: 1.
 Explore how LBM(lean body mass) and BMR(basal metabolic rate) can add value to the foodItems in our input.txt file.

+Iteration 3:
+- Accomplished tasks: 1.
+Wrote test cases for exercise and weightmanagement.
+2. Caught internal logic errors for both when it comes to re-prompting for inputs